 The Southern Adirondack Library System (SALS) is a voluntary association of 34 public libraries in Hamilton, Saratoga, Warren and Washington Counties.
-We work together to provide the best possible library services to people living in our region.
+We work together to provide the best possible library services to residents of our region.

 Chartered in 1959 by the New York State Board of Regents, SALS is one of 23 public library systems in New York State.
 Almost all of our revenue comes from the state of New York.